 make meaning in the content area.

-Instructional Material Bureau works to ensure High Quality
+Instructional Material Bureau (IMB) works to ensure High Quality

 Instructional Material is in the hands of every educator and learner in

 New Mexico and used to its fullest extent.

 mission of the Instructional Material Bureau, in support of educators